ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem is intended to achieve a PROTECTED standard and raise Australian Government agencies cyber security posture.
 The CloudSystem details technology and configuration settings to deploy a cloud-only Microsoft 365 solution.

-Note: The Microsoft 365 suite includes multiple products including Windows 10, Office 365 and Enterprise Mobility + Security (EM+S).
+Note: The Microsoft suite includes multiple products including Windows 10, Microsoft 365 and Enterprise Mobility + Security (EM+S).

 ### System boundary

 The boundary of the system is the Subscription level of the Microsoft 365 implementation.
-The tenancy and all Microsoft 365 components (including both Azure and Office 365 hosted services), the transport of data between the endpoint devices and cloud services along with the endpoint devices themselves are included within the system.
+The tenancy and all Microsoft components (including both Azure and Microsoft 365 hosted services), the transport of data between the endpoint devices and cloud services along with the endpoint devices themselves are included within the system.
 Network components are not considered to be part of the system.

 As shown in Figure 1 the system therefore includes:

 * Azure (including Azure AD)
 * Multi-Factor Authentication (MFA)
 * Subscription and its management
 * Tenancy and its management
 * Endpoints including the hardware and Basic Input/Output System (BIOS) and the management of the endpoints
 * Transport of data between the endpoints and the cloud components

 Note: This means that Transport Layer Security (TLS) would be included within the system boundary, but the network devices and mail gateway would not be included in the system boundary from a security perspective.
 Those items outside of the system boundary will be consumed and the existing security documentation will be utilised.